muthoff/ComplexFold/README.md

 *   [PDB70](http://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/),
 *   [PDB](https://www.rcsb.org/) (structures in the mmCIF format).

-We provide a script `scripts/download_all_data.sh` that can be used to download and set up all of these databases:
+There is a script `ComplexFold/scripts/download_all_data.sh` that can be used to download and set up all of these databases:

 *   Default: